maurogestoso/maurogestoso.github.io/src/posts/til-yank-nvim-clipboard.md

 ---
-title: "TIL #2: Yank from vim to the clipboard"
+title: "TIL: Yank from vim to the clipboard"
 date: 2025-08-27
 tags: software, vim, til
 ---